TwlghtDrgn/Luna/README.md

 Luna has some commands, such as:
 - /dice - Throws a dice
-- /emoji - In theory, sends known to Luna emoji, but rn command is broken
+- /emoji - In theory, sends known to Luna emoji
 - /radio - Plays a radio station of mine in the Staged channels.
 Also displays now playing Artist-Title in the header of the server
 - /slap - A funny way to ping someone.
-Inspired by [Cadyr](https://udj.at/cadyr), a bot, written for Discord server 'PuffersWorld'
+Inspired by [Cadyr](https://udj.at/cadyr), a bot, written by one of 'PuffersWorld' Discord server owners

-Also, in a near (I hope) future Luna will be able to respond on messages (again)
+Also, chat module now works again!